mikyll/UnityDOTS-Thesis/Documentation/Prototype Documentation.md

 ## Code

-NB: the code snippets shown in the following section have been cut out to highlight the key parts explained in the text.
+NB: the code snippets shown in this section have been cut out to highlight the key parts explained in the text.

 ### Connections
 <details>